All Episodes

 He'd never done anything like it.

-And he went from Clinton hack from Clinton war room defender and hack and campaign strategist right to Good Morning America.
+And he went from Clinton hack, from Clinton war room defender and hack and campaign strategist right to Good Morning America.

-He wasn't even a journalist, even a journalism pedigree.
+He didn't even a journalism pedigree.

-He's a political strategerist, a campaign consultant.
+He's a political strategist, a campaign consultant.

 He was hired as such.